apache/flink/docs/dev/api_concepts.md

 Flink programs are regular programs that implement transformations on distributed collections (e.g., filtering, mapping, updating state, joining, grouping, defining windows, aggregating).
-Collections are initially created from sources (e.g., by reading files, kafka, or from local collections).
-Results are returned via sinks, which may for example write the data to (distributed) files, or to standard output (for example the command line terminal).
+Collections are initially created from sources (e.g., by reading from files, kafka topics, or from local, in-memory collections).
+Results are returned via sinks, which may for example write the data to (distributed) files, or to standard output (for example, the command line terminal).
 Flink programs run in a variety of contexts, standalone, or embedded in other programs.
 The execution can happen in a local JVM, or on clusters of many machines.

-Depending on the type of data sources, i.e. bounded or unbounded sources you would either write a batch program or a streaming program where the DataSet API is used for the former and the DataStream API is used for the latter.
+Depending on the type of data sources, i.e. bounded or unbounded sources, you would either write a batch program or a streaming program where the DataSet API is used for batch and the DataStream API is used for streaming.
 This guide will introduce the basic concepts that are common to both APIs but please see our [Streaming Guide]({{ site.baseurl }}/dev/datastream_api.html) and [Batch Guide]({{ site.baseurl }}/dev/batch/index.html) for concrete information about